Your blueprint for effective storytelling

 Appropriate tone, ask yourself:

-• Are you employing the right tone for your narrative?
+- Are you employing the right tone?

 Whether it’s a friendly, informative, or inspirational tone, choose one that complements your brand and resonates with your target audience.
+Speak in a voice they’d want to hear.

 Optimal format, ask yourself:

-• What format suits your story best?
+- What format suits your story best?

 Placement in the journey, ask yourself: